Akleiman12/backend-demo/README.md

 ## Serve

-First it is needed to install dependencies with
+First it is needed to install dependencies with:
 ```
 npm install
 ```
-on both backend-sct and frontend-sct
+on both backend-sct and frontend-sct.

-To be able to run the project, first run backend-sct with
+To be able to run the project, first run backend-sct with:
 ```
 npm run start
 ```
-then start frontend-sct with
+then start frontend-sct with:
 ```
 ng serve
 ```

-This should be enough to run these projects
+This should be enough to run these projects.

 ## Database